 Barbra felt her cheeks burning, and could only imagine that her blush matched Ken’s own.

 ‘Yeah,’ she said, shifting closer again so that she was gently pressing into Ken.
 ‘Pretty woman, in your bed with you….
-What do you… think about it?’
+What do you… think about that?’

 Ken made a blubbering noise, before abruptly standing up— And then sitting down again— And then standing up.